EvaluationContext/evaluationcontext.github.io/_posts/2024/2024-04-22-Syntax-Highlight-DAX.md

 ---
 title: DAX Highlighting in Github Pages
-description: DAX Syntax Highlighting on GitHub Pages with Rogue and highlight.js
+description: DAX Syntax Highlighting on GitHub Pages with Rouge and highlight.js
 author: duddy
 date: 2024-04-22 23:00:00 +0000
 categories: [Syntax Highlighting, DAX]
-tags: [rogue, highlight.js, github pages, dax, syntax highlighting]
+tags: [Rouge, highlight.js, github pages, dax, syntax highlighting]
 pin: false
 image:
   path: /assets/img/0001-syntaxHighlightDAX/daxSyntaxHighlightingRackupDemo.png
-  alt: Example of Dax Syntax Highlighting with Rogue
+  alt: Example of Dax Syntax Highlighting with Rouge
 ---

 This blog is hosted on Github Pages.
 Github pages uses [Jekyll](https://jekyllrb.com/) to create static webpages from [Markdown](https://www.markdownguide.org/).
 I want to able to blog on Power BI context, and it would be nice to have Syntax Highlighting for DAX code, but this is not natively supported.
 This article describes the development and implementation to make this possible.